ramyananth/ImageEditingSoftware/README.md

 # ImageEditingSoftware
-Developed a software to enable easy editing of images using Java.
+Used abstract window toolkit class and swings class to display the editing window